deepomicslab/LocalHGT/README.md

 Python 3.7+
 Python Module: scipy, numpy, pandas, sklearn, pysam, scikit-bio, biopython, pyfaidx
 ```
-Please install samtools and bwa, and add them to system path, the version
+Please install `samtools` and `bwa`, and add them to system path, the version
 should be
 ```
 samtools==1.11+